thuhcsi/melody-unsupervised-pretraining-svs/index.md

 Furthermore, with the help of the energy predictor, the synthesized singing voice of the proposed method and ground-truth recording both have a slight fade at the end of the long tones, while that of VISinger does not.

 The result of the case study demonstrates the improvement of our proposed method in synthesizing expressive singing voice. -->

+To demonstrate the impact of the aforementioned contributions, a case study is conducted to synthesize a testing sample that contains pitch values of limited training data.
+We compare the ground-truth, the proposed method and the baseline.
+The pitch is marked with blue lines and the pitch value at the red line is shown on the right.
+This sample ends with a slightly low pitch that is associated with few training data.
+It is observed that the proposed method synthesizes this pitch accurately, but the baseline method tends to incorrectly use a higher pitch to replace this one, proving that the proposed pre-training strategy is effective in enhancing the vocal range.

 | Model | Target Chinese Text | Audio | Visualizations of spectrograms |
 | :----: | :----:| :----:| :---: |